lrpsantiago/fsess-nascar/README.md

 - MEDIUM  => Switch to Medium Tires
 - HARD    => Switch to Hard Tires
 - EXTRA   => Switch to Extra-Hard Tires

+## Fuel Management
+A whole fuel tank lasts around 15 minutes (on STD mode), and it's only consumed when the throttle is pushed.

+- ECO: 60% Wheel Power, 0.8 consumption
+- STD: 80% Wheel Power, 1x Consumption
+- MAX: 100% Wheel Power, 2x consumption